luk3yx/miniirc_discord/README.md

 ## Getting a bot token

 To get a Discord bot token and invite link, see [this guide].
+Make sure you enable the message content intent in the bot settings page.

 [GitHub]:       https://github.com/luk3yx/miniirc
 [GitLab]:       https://gitlab.com/luk3yx/miniirc